kata-containers/kata-containers/docs/Developer-Guide.md

 bash-4.2# exit
 exit
 ```

+`kata-runtime exec` has a command-line option `runtime-namespace`, which is used to specify under which namespace the containers(Pods) are created.
+By default, it is set to `k8s.io` and works for containerd, for other upper runtimes, you may need to set the namespace by `runtime-namespace` option.

 If you want to access guest OS through a traditional way, see [Traditional debug console setup)](#traditional-debug-console-setup).